hxuaj/my-repo/Data-collection/README.md

     ```python
     python .\data_collection.py
     ```

-4. Find the data in file "Data".
+4. Find the data in file "Data-video" and "Data-pic".
-5. Go to the next step Data labeling.

 ## License